 Things You'll Need

-Select flowers with sturdy stems such as roses, carnations, hydrangea, peonies and lilies for the fresh do-it-yourself wedding bouquet.
+Select flowers with sturdy stems such as roses, carnations, hydrangea, peonies and lilies for the fresh do-it-yourself wedding bouquet from fresh flowers.
 Buy eight to 12 fresh flowers for the hand-held bouquet.

 Process the flowers and place them directly into a clean sterile container of water.
 Spray the blossoms with a flower sealant for an optional way to keep the flowers fresh according to Wedding Flowers and Reception Ideas.